swisskyrepo/PayloadsAllTheThings/Insecure Deserialization/Python.md

 ## Pickle

 The following code is a simple example of using `cPickle` in order to generate an auth_token which is a serialized User object.
+:warning: `import cPickle` will only work on Python 2

 ```python
 import cPickle